lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

 The technical support for Cloudflare enterprise users is apparently better than other plans as well.
 We will be able to contact the support engineers, if there is any incident, via emails and even phone calls rather than just tickets.
 This allows us to become more proactive and advantageous in providing highly avaialble services to Subscan users in the Polkadot ecosystem.

+## The Financial Support

 We have received financial support from Treasury during the past month, and such support proved fruitful.
 This proposal is for financing Subscan's upgrade to the Cloudflare enterprise plan, which amounts to 312.5 DOTs.
 This includes 5000 $USD per month, and 3 months (August 2021 ~ October 2021) in total, according to the MA30 price (1 DOT ≈ 16 $USD).

+The quotation of the enterprise plan for Subscan can be found on [GitHub]().

 In case we missed any information or you have any questions, please feel free to inquire us.